hstevenscli/wizard-asm/doc/doc.md

 #### Brainstorming

-divination returns a row,col somwhere in an area around the enemy with accuracy increasing as more time and mana is spent on the spell or have divination be controlled by the player, they give the coords of the location they want to search and get told if a player is detected.
-Would work better with decoy this way, if decoy is added to the game

-Divination like this would either be
-DIV row1 col1 row2 col2
-so its a square area they search

-or

-### Checklist Delete when Complete
-    6. X Divination (Find where other player is)
-    8. Conditional Jump
-    12. Invisibility
-    13. Add mana costs to all of the spells
+Divination right now returns a random location in the vicinity of the other player.
+Might change later

 ## NEXT ON LIST

 Put next item here:
 - [ ] Conditional and crystal ball (for storing numbers)
-- [ ] Divination
+- [x] Divination
-- [ ] Add mana cost to spells
+- [x] Add mana cost to spells
 - [ ] Invisibility?
 - [ ] Decoy Instruction